 In German literature, authors such as The Grimm Brothers and E.T.A.
 Hoffman with their dark tales and focus on the supernatural evoked the Romantic aesthetic.
 In England, Percy Bysshe Shelley, Samuel Taylor Coleridge, Mary Shelley and William Blake were well known Romantic authors.
 Edgar Allan Poe, Nathaniel Hawthorne and Washington Irving brought the Romantic tradition to American literature and the torch was then picked up by Emily Dickinson and Herman Melville.
 In addition to a focus on the supernatural and the occult there was a passion for the exotic and the heroic exemplified by the poetry and life of Lord Byron.

-In music the greatest composers of the early 19th Century were considered to Romantic Composers.
+In music the greatest composers of the early 19th Century were considered to be the Romantic composers.
 George Sand, the proto-feminist Romantic novelist wrote about music: “the most beautiful of all the arts,” the honour of being able to paint “all the shades of sentiment and all the phases of passion.”
 “Music,” she said “can express everything.
 For describing scenes of nature it has ideal colours and lines, neither exact nor yet too minute, but which are all the more vaguely and delightfully poetical.”
 Certainly this author was no stranger to music or to passion having been not only a friend of Franz Liszt but the lover of Frederick Chopin.
 In addition to Liszt and Chopin, the great Romantic composers were Berlioz, Mendelssohn, Schubert, Schumann, Wagner and of course Beethoven.

 With the advent of the early Victorian Period, women’s fashions changed from the empire-waisted, décolleté, short puffed sleeved, softly draped dresses of the Late Georgian – Neo Classical Period to the lower-waisted, longer sleeved, fuller skirted dresses with a wide cut neckline.
 These new fashions were combined with new designs in jewelry.
 For formal dress women typically wore a velvet ribbon choker style with a brooch attached to the front and a lozenge or navette shaped bodice brooch set with gemstones.
 Bracelets also were worn singularly or in multiples on each wrist.
 With the waist again emphasized, chatelains were commonly worn.

 The focus on Medievalism led to revival based jewelry design with Gothic and Renaissance motifs.
 This was also the age of the great revivalist jewelers of Italy – Castellani, and Giuliano – who were master goldsmiths.
-From these jewelers came the finest Etruscan, Egyptian and Renaissance Revival jewelry.
+From these jewelers came the finest Etruscan-style, Egyptian and Renaissance Revival jewelry.

 Naturalism was as much a part of Victorian jewelry design as it was a part of the literary and artistic landscapes.
 Snakes were a popular motif symbolizing eternal love.
 Flowers and leaves were realistically designed in scrolled gold.
 Continuing from the Georgian period were the use of coral, turquoise, hardshell cameos, bloodstone, goldstone, enamel, and pearls.
 Colored gemstones were set both foil backed and a jour.